jamiew/hubot-ipfs/README.md

 hubot-ipfs
 ==========

+***WIP WIP WIP!***

 A hubot script that lets you pin files in IPFS (and other daemon interactions)

+This is a plugin-ified version of the ipfs.coffee script from https://github.com/ipfs/ipfs-hubot so that you can easily include in an existing Hubot without just copying files around.

 See [`src/ipfs.coffee`](src/ipfs.coffee) for full documentation.